istvnurbn/istvnurbn.github.io/content/posts/001-system_upgrade.md

 | Combined (Multi CPU)  |               144 |            944 |    +555% |
 | Combined (Single GPU) |             1 760 |         15 843 |    +800% |

-I also help with the distribution of podcasts on YouTube.
-For that, I use `ffmpeg` to combine WAV files with PNG files into a video.
+I also help distribute podcasts on YouTube.
+I use `ffmpeg` to combine WAV files with PNG files into one video.
 This is just a simple one-liner that I run in the terminal.
-Depending on the length of the given episode it can take some time to finish.
+Depending on the length of the episode, it may take some time to finish.

 |        | **Intel MacBook** | **M1 MacBook** | **Gain** |
 |--------|:-----------------:|:--------------:|:--------:|
 | ffmpeg |           5:36,75 |        1:16,20 |    +342% |

-Recently I learned about [Blender Open Data](https://opendata.blender.org/about/) so for a synthetic test, it was a good pick.
-They have a command-line version which made my life easier.
-I did it for the fun of it but the results are interesting.
-I might have to learn 3D modeling after this!
+I recently learned about [Blender Open Data](https://opendata.blender.org/about/), so it was a good choice for a synthetic test.
+They have a command line version which made my life easier.
+I did it for fun, but the results are interesting.
+I may have to learn 3D modeling after this!

 |           | **Intel MacBook** | **M1 MacBook** | **Gain** |
 |-----------|:-----------------:|:--------------:|:--------:|